 Tony Burton is an independent researcher, author and translator, born in the UK, who lived full-time in Mexico for about 18 years and now resides on Vancouver Island, BC, Canada.

-From 1996 to 2012, Burton was a contributor and consultant for MexConnect (Mexico Connect), Mexico’s leading independent on-line magazine.
+Since 1996, Burton has been a contributor and consultant for MexConnect (Mexico Connect), Mexico’s leading independent on-line magazine.
 He wrote hundreds of articles for the website and developed the earliest online interactive maps of Mexican states and regions.

 From 1994 to 2006, he was the editor and lead writer of the “Lloyd Mexican Economic Report,” a monthly newsletter to 130,000 clients of A. W. Lloyd y Asociados in 28 countries.